Learn how to identify stock market trends using moving averages to help add context, support decision making, and complement other forms of analysis.

 Simple enough.
 But now that you know how to identify trends, what’s next?
 Let’s look at a few foundational assumptions of technical analysis:

 The risk with assuming that patterns repeat and prices move in trends is hindsight bias.
 That simply means you may see an event as having been predictable—but only after the event actually happened.
 Think about this for a moment and look again at the trends above.
 It’s easy to identify trends after the fact.
 But were the patterns identifiable in real time?
-Were the trends predictable before all the prices were actually plotted on the charts?
+Were the trends predictable before all the prices were actually plotted on the stock charts?
 Maybe not.

 So, before applying trends to investing decisions, it’s important to understand the limitations and risks of technical analysis.
-Some investors overlook these risks and attempt to apply technical analysis as a standalone strategy to make investing decisions.
+Some investors overlook these risks and attempt to apply trends as a standalone strategy to make investing decisions.
 Some investors think all that’s needed for success in the markets is a chart.
 Unfortunately, it’s more complicated than that.

 The great value of applying trends, and technical analysis in general, is context.
 Applying trends to investing can supply valuable information and support for investment decisions.